Polish October: Return of Gomułka

+Soviet reaction

 The Soviet leadership viewed events in Poland with alarm.
 Destalinisation was underway in the Soviet Union as well, but the Soviet leadership did not view the democratic reform that the Polish public desired as an acceptable solution.
 In Moscow, the belief was that any liberalisation in one country could lead to the destruction of communism and the ruin of Soviet influence in the region as a whole.
 The Soviet Union was not worried about only the political implications of reform but also its economic implications.
 Economically, the Soviet Union heavily invested in much of the Eastern Bloc and was striving for integration of its economies.
 The Soviet Union had financed Polish industry and was Poland's main trading partner.
 The Soviet Union directed the products that Poland manufactured, bought the products and exported goods to Poland that were no longer produced in it.
 That integration meant any reform, be it political or economic, in one country would have a great impact on the other.
 Because Poland was inextricably connected to the Soviet Union economically, the thought of an independent Polish economy was unrealistic.
 The country had been forced to rely on the Soviets for so long that breaking away completely would prove disastrous.
-Thus, both countries held crucial power in different facets.
-Poland could threaten Soviet strength and power in Eastern Europe politically, and the Soviet Union could essentially destroy the Polish economy.
+Thus, both countries held crucial power in different facets: Poland could threaten Soviet strength and power in Eastern Europe politically, and the Soviet Union could essentially destroy the Polish economy.
 Therefore, any reform in the Polish government would have to concede to some Soviet demands, but the Soviets concurrently would have to concede to a vital partner.

-A high-level delegation of the Soviet Central Committee flew to Poland in an attempt to block removing pro-Soviet members of Politburo, mainly Soviet and Polish Marshal Konstantin Rokossovsky.
-The Soviet delegation was led by Nikita Khrushchev and included Anastas Mikoyan, Nikolai Bulganin, Vyacheslav Molotov, Lazar Kaganovich and Ivan Konev.
-The negotiations were tense; both Polish and Soviet troops were put on alert and engaged in "manoeuvres" that were used as thinly-veiled threats.
+A high-level delegation of the Central Committee of the CPSU flew to Poland in an attempt to block removing pro-Soviet members of Politburo of the PZPR, mainly Rokossovsky.
+The Soviet delegation was led by Khrushchev and included Anastas Mikoyan, Nikolai Bulganin, Vyacheslav Molotov, Lazar Kaganovich and Ivan Konev.
+The negotiations were tense as both Polish and Soviet troops were put on alert and engaged in "manoeuvres" that were used as thinly veiled threats.
 Even before the Soviet delegation arrived, Soviet armed forces stationed in Poland (including two armored divisions) left their bases and started moving towards Warsaw.
 When ordered to halt their advance, they were only 100 km from the Polish national capital.